hoprnet/hoprnet/.processes/bounty.md

 1. The bounty admin approaches the program owner with a bounty idea and the program owner approves it.
 Optionally the bounty admin appoints a bounty expert to assist with the technical content.
    - Sometimes the program owner may approach a person with a bounty idea and asks that person to be the bounty admin.
-2. The bounty admin creates a GitHub issue using the [bounty template](https://github.com/hoprnet/hopr-bounty-submission/blob/main/.github/ISSUE_TEMPLATE/bounty-issue-template-.md) in the dedicated [bounty repository](https://github.com/hoprnet/hopr-bounty-submission)
+2. The bounty admin creates a GitHub issue using the [bounty template](https://github.com/hoprnet/hopr-bounty-submission/blob/main/.github/ISSUE_TEMPLATE/bounty-issue-template-.md) in the dedicated [bounty repository](https://github.com/hoprnet/hopr-bounty-submission).
    - Within each section of the template, provide the most concise details you can.
-   - Feel free to expand on sections `Developing HOPR` and `What is HOPR?` with information more related to the bounty.
 3. The bounty admin assignes herself/himself to the bounty as well as the program owner.
    - If the bounty admin appoints a bounty expert the bounty admin assigns the bounty expert to the issue as well.
 4. The bounty admin assignes the dedicated bounty label to the issue.